joey1123455/squad-py/docs/index.md

-Quickly find what you're looking for depending on your use case by looking at the different pages.
+Quickly find what you're looking for depending on your use case by looking through the different pages.

 ## Acknowledgements

 I want to thank [Uche David](https://github.com/debugtitan) for leading the project and writing most parts of it.
-Also, I want to thank [Adetunji peter](https://github.com/Grenate22), [Joseph Folayan](https://github.com/joey1123455) and that sweet grass for also contributing.
+Also, I want to thank [Adetunji Peter](https://github.com/Grenate22), [Joseph Folayan](https://github.com/joey1123455) and that sweet grass for also contributing.